ECF/Py4j-RemoteServicesProvider/README.md

 Using [ECF's Remote Service Admin](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project#OSGi_Remote_Services) implementation and the [IPOPO 0.8 and above](https://ipopo.readthedocs.io/en/0.7.0/), a proxy for service instance will be injected into a Python service consumer(s), allowing it to call the eval on this OSGi service instance.

-# NEW: Support for OSGi R7 Async Remote Services.
-OSGi R7 Remote Services includes support for [Asynchronous Remote Services](https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#d0e1407).
-This allows Remote Services with return values of CompletableFuture, Future, or OSGi's Promise to be asynchronously executed asynchronously via Python object instances.
+## NEW: Support for OSGi R7 Async Remote Services
+OSGi R7 Remote Services includes support for [Asynchronous Remote Services](https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#d0e1407) supporting Remote Services with return values of CompletableFuture, Future, or OSGi's Promise (Java) that will be executed asynchronously.

 ## Download and Install
 ### Java Components